bprager/mini-context-sphere/docs/pipeline.md

 After this, the backend runtime has:

 - a `data.db` snapshot generated from the user’s own profile,
-- a SQLite hypergraph database that can be explored and updated via markdown edits and pipeline runs
+- a SQLite hypergraph database that can be explored and updated via markdown edits and pipeline runs.

+See also: pipeline optimization tips in `docs/pipeline-optimization.md`.

 ______________________________________________________________________